What is a PLC Course / FE Course?

-A PLC – Post Leaving Cert course is a further education programme of study that forms a bridge between secondary and third level education in institutes of technology, universities and colleges in the UK, the EU and beyond.
-The qualification (FETAC Level 5 or 6) is fully accredited and is recognised by colleges, employers, and employment organisations.
+A PLC – Post Leaving Cert / FE course is a further education programme of study that forms a bridge between secondary and third level education in institutes of technology, universities and colleges in the UK, the EU and beyond.
+The qualification (QQI Level 5 or 6) is fully accredited and is recognised by colleges, employers, and employment organisations.

 Each course consists of typically eight modules, including work placement, a year-long programme of classroom learning coupled with applied practical learning.
 Students are assessed on assignments, research, placement and end of year exams.
 PLCs offer courses across a comprehensive range of career interests